eamontoyaa/pySigmaP/docs/installation.rst

     pip install pandas
     pip install mstools

-`LaTeX <https://www.latex-project.org/>`_ is also required to render fonts.
+`LaTeX <https://www.latex-project.org/>`_ is also required to render fonts for up to the release v0.1.8.
 Linux distributions usually have pre-installed LaTeX; however, for Microsoft Windows operative systems, it is suggested to install `MiKTeX <https://miktex.org/download/>`_,  an up-to-date implementation of TeX/LaTeX.